sajfb/sajfb/README.md

   - Developing neural network models to detect bioactive compounds in the selected fungus specimens.

 ***Multiomics***
-  - Incorporating the computational software packages that I developed for mass spectrometry data processing with genomics and transcriptomic workflows to create robust multiomics pipelines in the context of Alzheimer diseases and chemical exposures using neural network models.
+  - Incorporating the computational software packages that I developed for mass spectrometry data processing with other omics data to create robust multiomics pipelines in the context of Alzheimer diseases and chemical exposures using neural network models.

 ## Completed projects: Mass Spectrometry Data Processing Workflows